 - Students are encouraged to wash/sanitize their hands before and after the trip.

-- It is highly recommended that students from JK to grade 3 wear a mask.
-Those in grades 4 to grade 12 students must wear a mask, unless exempted.
+- Students in grades 1 to grade 12 students must wear a mask, unless exempted.
+It is highly recommended that students in kindergarten wear a mask.
 The Eastern School Transport Consortium requires that all students and staff wear a masks or face covering on school vehicle.

 - Where possible, the seat directly behind the school bus driver will remain empty.

 - Windows are opened when feasible to increase ventilation.

 - Students will unload from the front to the back, one seat at a time, while maintaining physical distancing between them.

 For more information, visit your child’s transportation authority’s website:

 - Eastern School Transport Consortium ( Consortium de transport scolaire de l’Est (CTSE))